Wisdomall/Wisdomall/README.md

-- 👋 Hi, I’m @Wisdomall
+- 👋 Hi, I’m @Wisdomallison
-- 👀 I’m interested in ...
+- 👀 I’m interested in web design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my readme
-- 📫 How to reach me ...
+- 📫 How to reach me on WhatsApp.+2349020339208

 <!---
 Wisdomall/Wisdomall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.